pingcap/community/governance/sig-governance.md

 	1. Create a `sig-${name}` folder in [special interest group directory](../special-interest-groups) (modify `${name}` to your Special Interest Group short name) according to [SIG Template](../special-interest-groups/sig-template), and modify the **Active Special Interest Groups** list in the [Special Interest Groups](../special-interest-groups/README.md) page.
 	2. Create a public Slack Channel in [tidbcommunity](https://pingcap.com/tidbslack/) to discuss the SIG operation related matters.
 Channel name is recommended to be prefixed with `sig-${name}`
 	3. Create a public [Zoom](https://zoom.com/) url for regular meetings, as well as other online discussions.
-	4. Create a public Google Doc to summary the regular SIG work report and record the regular meeting notes.
+	4. Create a public Google Doc to summarize the regular SIG work report and record the regular meeting notes.
 	5. Submit a Pull Request on [pingcap/community](https://github.com/pingcap/community), titled `SIG-Creation-Request: SIG-XXX`, with all the items and related documents (RFCs, PRs) attached.
 The PR will be reviewed by the PMC.
 2 approvals are required for the PR to pass.
 	6. Create a public Slack Channel in [tidbcommunity](https://pingcap.com/tidbslack/) to discuss the SIG operation related matters.
 Channel name is recommended to be prefixed with `sig-${name}`
 	7. Announce the establishment of a new SIG in the TiDB community.